Rafaeltheraven/simple-rss-bot/README.md

 The first line of `token` should hold your bot token, the second line should hold your chat id.

 # Schedule
-Simply run the program through a cronjob or some other scheduling system.
+Simply run `bot.py` through a cronjob or some other scheduling system.

 # Install
 Simply run `pip install -r requirements.txt`